santiagomelendez/solar_radiation_model/README.markdown

 	$ make sqlite3 deploy

+But, if you want use **postgresql** insted of sqlite3 you should execute the next bash command:

+	$ make postgres deploy

 At last you should configure a superuser frontend access.
 To do so, you should execute the next command and then fill (twice) the password field.

 	$ make defaultsuperuser